 There are options to subscribe to The Motley Fool Stock Advisor monthly or yearly.
-The following are the prices:
+The following are the stock advisor subscription prices:

-- Monthly Subscription: The Subscription is automatically renewed on the same day of each month that it was initially purchased.
+- Monthly Subscription: The Motley Fool subscription is automatically renewed on the same day of each month that it was initially purchased.

-- Annual Subscription: When paid in full, the monthly fee is $199.
+- Annual Subscription: When paid in full, the annual fee is $199.
 The Subscription is automatically renewed on the day that you initially purchased it.

 Every Subscription automatically renews at the prices in effect at the time.
 For example, if the full-price yearly membership goes up from $199 to $219, you will be charged a higher rate when it’s time for your next renewal.

 There are a huge number of Premium services available at fool.com covering all kinds of investing from stocks to pensions and even real estate.
 Here is a quick summary of some of the most popular services;

 - Stock Advisor – $99/year and provides members with two stock recommendations per month, access to a library of stock recommendations, and access to a members-only discussion forum.

 - Rule Breakers – $299/year: This service provides members with a monthly list of stock recommendations, access to a library of stock recommendations, and access to a members-only discussion forum.